 Pro tip: Read our guide to basic restaurant Japanese to brush up on key phrases before you head out.

-How to make restaurant reservations in Japan
+How to book a restaurant in Tokyo

 - By telephone